siamsplash5/Node.js-Starter/README.md

 ## Getting Started

-To get started with this starter template, simply clone the repository and run `npm install` to install the required dependencies.
-Once the dependencies are installed, you can start the development server by running `npm start`.
+To get started with this starter template, simply clone the repository and run `yarn install` to install the required dependencies.
+Once the dependencies are installed, you can start the development server by running `yarn start`.

 ## Features